Awesom-O

 "Awesom-O" is the fifth episode in the eighth season of the American animated television series South Park.
 The 116th episode overall, it originally aired on Comedy Central in the United States on April 14, 2004.
-It is second in the production order of season eight.
-The episode was written and directed by series co-creator Trey Parker.
+The episode is second in the production order of season eight and was written and directed by series co-creator Trey Parker.

 In the episode, Cartman masquerades as a robot, named AWESOM-O, in an attempt to gain Butters' trust, hoping he can convince Butters to tell him secrets he can use to embarrass Butters.
 While Butters is thrilled to have found a new best friend, Hollywood is after the phony robot to develop their next big blockbuster and the U.S. Army believes AWESOM-O is a new secret weapon.

 Plot

-Cartman plays a prank on Butters by disguising himself in a crude cardboard suit as a robot named "A.W.E.S.O.M.-O 4000" and by putting himself in a crate "from Japan" on Butters's doorstep.
-Cartman "befriends" Butters while in the robot suit just to discover Butters' most embarrassing secrets, which will allow Cartman to blackmail him and/or embarrass him in school.
-Butters falls for the trick and reveals highly embarrassing personal secrets.
-However, just as Cartman is about to reveal his identity, Butters mentions that he himself knows one of Cartman's secrets: Butters has a videotape of Cartman doing a Britney Spears dance routine to a life-sized cutout of Justin Timberlake while dressed as her and making out with the cutout, which Butters plans to show everyone the next time Cartman plays a prank on him.
+Cartman plays a prank on Butters by disguising himself in a crude cardboard suit as a robot named "A.W.E.S.O.M.-O 4000" and by putting himself in a crate from Japan on Butters's doorstep.
+Cartman befriends Butters while in the robot suit just to discover Butters' most embarrassing secrets, which will allow Cartman to blackmail him and/or embarrass him in school.
+Butters falls for the trick and reveals personal secrets.
+Just as Cartman is about to reveal his identity, Butters mentions that he himself knows one of Cartman's secrets: a videotape of Cartman doing a Britney Spears dance routine to a life-sized cutout of Justin Timberlake while dressed as her and making out with the cutout, which Butters plans to show everyone the next time Cartman plays a prank on him.

 Cartman, terrified of Butters' revenge plan, searches desperately for the tape (while still in disguise), but to no avail.
 Eventually, Cartman begins starving because Butters believes that Cartman does not need to eat since he is a robot.
 Butters also forces the robot to do all his chores for him, including some of the more unpleasant tasks.
 With the agreement of Ms. Cartman, who is willing to temporarily let her son off punishment for trying to exterminate the Jews two weeks prior, Butters' parents (knowing who AWESOM-O really is, but thinking it is an elaborate game that Butters is participating in) decide to let Cartman come along with Butters on a trip to Los Angeles to see his aunt.
 Cartman realizes that he will have to accompany Butters on the journey in order to keep up his disguise.
-Upon arriving, he is so hungry and worn out after wearing the suit for a whole airplane ride, so he makes up an excuse to use the bathroom and proceeds to eat toothpaste.
+Upon arriving, he is so hungry and worn out after wearing the suit for a whole airplane ride that he makes up an excuse to use the bathroom and proceeds to eat toothpaste.